PalmDevs/revanced-links/README.md

 # ReVanced Links
 A library to fetch latest ReVanced essentials and scrape app packages supported by ReVanced from APKMirror.
-**THIS MODULE ONLY SUPPORTS ESM!** You could try compiling this to CommonJS yourself.
-There will be an official support soon.

 <details><summary><strong>Table of contents</strong></summary>